-China fabricates 488 millions social media posts
+China fabricates 488 million social media posts a year for strategic distraction, says study

 The Chinese government fabricates and posts about 448 million social media comments per year, a new study suggests.
 The goal behind the secret operation is apparently to distract people from bad news and political debates.